mahermassoud/cwc/README.md

-# cwc
+# Communicating with computers
-Communicating with computers
+Beginnings of an AI project for biology researchers